Windivs-Devs/windivs/modules/rosapps/readme.txt

 ====================
-ReactOS Applications
+Windivs Applications
 ====================

-This directory contains extra applications for ReactOS.
+This directory contains extra applications for Windivs.
-Make sure you also have a copy of the rest of the ReactOS source before you attempt to build anything in this module.
+Make sure you also have a copy of the rest of the Windivs source before you attempt to build anything in this module.
 It is to be placed under "modules" subdirectory of a trunk checkout.
 The module requires to be enabled during the "configure" process.